canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

 The image has a fallback cloud-init datasource that configures sudo user ubuntu with password ubuntu and DHCP networking.
 You will be asked to change the password on first login.

-The image has CIDATA partition which can be used as a valid datasource to adjust cloud-config metadata.
-If you wish to customize user password, networking information, add ssh keys, etc. Please mount CIDATA partition rename meta-data and user-data files and adjust them to taste.
+The image has a `CIDATA <https://cloudinit.readthedocs.io/en/latest>`_ partition which can be used as a valid datasource to adjust cloud-config metadata.
+If you wish to customize the user password, networking information, add SSH keys, etc. Please mount CIDATA partition rename meta-data and user-data files and adjust them to taste.
 You can use network-info to configure networking if something more sophisticated than just DHCP is desired.

-For example ssh keys, disabling interactive login, and so on.
-See `https://cloudinit.readthedocs.io/en/latest <https://cloudinit.readthedocs.io/en/latest>`_ .

 Using the live server image
 ===========================